24 Aug Caherconree Promontory Fort

 A decade later Lynch discovered a “relic of Caherconree,” a basin stone that had been removed from the fort around 1830 and brought down the mountain to a home near Killorglin.
 Lynch’s photograph of this stone, which was known locally as “Finn Mac Cumhaill’s Saucer,” may be seen in the gallery below.14

 The start of the steep trail up to the redoubt of Cú Roí begins east of the barely-paved mountain road called Bóthar na gCloch (“Road of the Stones”) that bisects the Dingle Peninsula east of Anascaul.15 The climb up Caherconree presents certain difficulties.
-Out of the five fieldwork visits to the Dingle Peninsula to climb the peak we reached the summit but twice in thirty years.
+Out of the six fieldwork visits to the Dingle Peninsula to climb the peak we reached the summit but twice in thirty years.
 On only one occasion was the weather on top completely clear.
 The first mile on the path traverses wet bogland, with spongy vegetation covering sinkholes into which you can plunge up to your knees in cold peaty muck.
 Beyond that is a half mile of climbing through areas of loose rock.
 There is always the threat of the clouds, which can descend suddenly, leaving no visibility at all.
 The striped posts placed at intervals on the mountainside are only marginally helpful for locating the trail when this happens.

 In the late 1850s a group from the South Munster Antiquarian Society climbed up to the top of Caherconree to explore the ruins of Cú Roí mac Dáire.
 One of them wrote a poem after seeing his companions enveloped in the mountain’s mist: